vthapar/test-marketplace/submariner-plugin/commands/analyze-offline.md

 2. `cluster1/gather/cluster*/*-submariner-*.log` - Pod logs

 #### D. For Connectivity/MTU Issues:
-1. `verify/connectivity.txt` - Default packet size results
+1. `verify/connectivity.txt` - Default packet size results (check command header for test parameters)
-2. `verify/connectivity-small-packet.txt` - Small packet size results
+2. `verify/connectivity-small-packet.txt` - Small packet size results (check command header for test parameters)
 3. Gateway logs (same as tunnel issues)

+Note: The verify files contain the actual command executed at the top.
+Check if:
+- The same context was used for both --context and --tocontext (common mistake)
+- Correct packet sizes were specified
+- Proper kubeconfig was used

 #### E. For RouteAgent Issues:
 1. `cluster1/routeagents.yaml` - RouteAgent status